cpreid2/chatRWS/README.md

 ChatRWS - Reflect Without Surveillance https://cpreid2.github.io/chatRWS/

 ChatRWS is a minimalist self-reflection tool that mimics certain chat interfaces without any backend or data storage.
+It restores the sanctity of private reflection in an time where the self has been productized.
 It invites users to write and release their thoughts: no feedback, no history, no tracking.

 # Features